Thiruneedur Somanathaswami Temple

+Sthala Puranam

+The Sthala Puranam of this temple says that a demon Manmasudhan who was born as cancer(Nandu in Tamil) due to his sins, requested Sage Narada for advice to get relief.

 Significance

 It is one of the shrines of the 275 Paadal Petra Sthalams - Shiva Sthalams glorified in the early medieval Tevaram poems by Tamil Saivite Nayanars Tirunavukkarasar and Sundarar.

 Literary mention

 Tirunavukkarasar describes the feature of the deity of Tirupunkur and Thiruneedur as: